Logo

 In October 2019, John Lithgow published Dumpty: The Age of Trump in Verse, a book of poems and illustrations.

-John Lithgow has received two Tony Awards, six Emmy Awards, two Golden Globe Awards, three Screen Actors Guild Awards, an American Comedy Award, four Drama Desk Awards and has been nominated for two Academy Awards and four Grammy Awards.
+John Lithgow has received two Tony Awards, six Emmy Awards, two Golden Globe Awards, three Screen Actors Guild Awards, an American Comedy Award, a Laurence Olivier Award, four Drama Desk Awards, and he has been nominated for two Academy Awards and four Grammy Awards.

 John Lithgow has received a star on the Hollywood Walk of Fame and he was inducted into the American Theater Hall of Fame.